datacarpentry/image-processing/_episodes/08-connected-components.md

 ~~~
 {: .output}

-We want to revisiting our example image mask from above and apply the two different neighborhood rules.
+We want to revisit our example image mask from above and apply the two different neighborhood rules.
 With a single jump connectivity for each pixel, we get two resulting objects, highlighted in the image with `1`'s and `2`'s.

 ~~~